-December 2000: Scottish Power sells Powercor for $2.32 billion, barely more than its 1995 sale price, to the Hong Kong consortium Cheung Kong Infrastructure Holdings and Hongkong Electric Holdings.
+December 2000: Scottish Power sells Powercor for $2.32 billion, barely more than its $2.15 billion 1995 sale price to what was then PacifiCorp, to the Hong Kong consortium Cheung Kong Infrastructure Holdings and Hongkong Electric Holdings.
 Having got to know Powercor when selling it, John Wylie and Andrew Leydon from CS First Boston advised Scottish Power and Richard Wagner from ABN Amro advised the Hong Kong duo.

 April 2001: Origin Energy buys Powercor's 582,000-customer retail business from Lia Ka Shing's Hong Kong empire for $137 million as part of the deal with Scottish Power.

 Mid-2001: The government-owned Tasmanian Hydro Electric Corporation hands 120mW Bell Bay power station to Duke Energy for conversion to natural gas, complete with a long term management contract.